-As required under 1332(a)(1)(B)(i), Minnesota's state legislature authorized submission and implementation of the proposed waiver.
+As required under Section 1332(a)(1)(B)(i), Minnesota's state legislature authorized submission and implementation of the proposed waiver.
 House File 5 became law on April 4, 2017.
 This bill language can be found in Attachment A. A copy of the revised Minnesota Statutes can be found in Attachment B.

-As required in 1332 (a)(4)(B)(i), public hearings are scheduled in accordance with 31 CFR 33.112 and 45 CFR 155.1312, to address the state public notice requirements.
+As required in Section 1332 (a)(4)(B)(i), public hearings were held in accordance with 31 CFR 33.112 and 45 CFR 155.1312, to address the state public notice requirements.
 Public hearing notices and the written draft proposal were duly posted on the Commerce Department webpage on April 28, 2017.
-The public comment period remains open through the close of business on May 26, 2017.
+The public comment period was open through the close of business on May 30, 2017.

-In addition, the state has offered separate tribal consultation to Minnesota's Federally-Recognized Tribal Governments in compliance with federal requirements and Commerce and DHS' agency tribal consultation policies.
-Commerce and DHS plan to present on the waiver at a Tribal Health Directors Meeting on May 11.
-Commerce will also present on the waiver at the Minnesota Indian Affairs Council meeting on May 26.
+In addition, the state offered separate tribal consultation to Minnesota's Federally-Recognized Tribal Governments in compliance with federal requirements and Commerce and DHS's agency tribal consultation policies.
+Commerce and DHS presented on the waiver at a Tribal Health Directors Meeting on May 11, 2017.
+Commerce also presented on the waiver at the Minnesota Indian Affairs Council meeting on May 25, 2017.